zikju/zikju/README.md

 [![wakatime](https://wakatime.com/badge/user/a47e484d-baa5-4c04-80e7-ce9cf7bebd8c.svg)](https://wakatime.com/@a47e484d-baa5-4c04-80e7-ce9cf7bebd8c) <sub><sup>since Jul 25 2020</sub></sup>

 ### Quick facts:
-- :nerd_face: Lithuanian citizen, who speaks russian, reads english and writes in PhpStorm
+- :nerd_face: Lithuanian citizen who speaks Russian, reads English, and writes in PhpStorm.
-- :older_man: Self-taught computer enthusiast who remembers Php-Nuke, phpBB, mIRC and the world before Web 2.0
+- :older_man: Self-taught computer enthusiast who remembers Php-Nuke, phpBB, mIRC, and the world before Web 2.0.
 - :trollface: I know how to annoy `<span>a web developer</div>`
 - :trophy: Self-proclaimed champion at fixing self-made bugs.
-God bless stackoverflow!
+God bless Stack Overflow and ChatGPT!
+- :fire: Adherent of two moods: "Let’s refactor everything!" and "Ship it before it breaks!"
-- :drop_of_blood: Cut me and I'll bleed #ff0000
+- :drop_of_blood: Cut me, and I'll bleed #ff0000.

 ### My stand-up routine might go something like this:
 > You know how they say it is hard to decide who you love more - mum or dad?
 Well, I have the same problem with **JavaScript** and **PHP**.
+>

-> Recently, I started dating a beautiful young girl named Vue.js.
+> Some time ago, I started dating a beautiful young girl named **Vue.js**.
 This pisses off my old wife **jQuery**.
+>
+> I love **Laravel** for its elegance, **Node.js** for its speed, and **Electron** for... well, let’s just say my RTX 4060 isn't just for gaming.

-> Every Christmas I ask Santa Claus:
+### Every Christmas I ask Santa Claus for:
-> - for **git version control** in my personal life
+> - A **git version control** in my personal life
+> - A bug-free deployment on the first try.
-> - for a single screen resolution on all devices
+> - A single screen resolution on all devices
-> - and to slap around a bit with a large trout - every Wordpress Administrator who calls himself a programmer
+> - and a framework that doesn't become obsolete before I finish reading the docs.

 ### Code-snippets About Me: